1. Home

 </script>

-1. The first thing you need to do to actually extract the Javascript into a separate file is to open a plain text editor and access the content of your web page.
-You then need to locate the embedded Javascript that will be surrounded by one of the variations of code shown in the above examples.
+1. The first thing you need to do to actually extract the JavaScript into a separate file is to open a plain text editor and access the content of your web page.
+You then need to locate the embedded JavaScript that will be surrounded by one of the variations of code shown in the above examples.

-2. Having located the Javascript code you need to select it and copy it to your clipboard.
-With the above example the code to be selected is highlighted, you do not need to select the script tags or the optional comments that may appear around your Javascript code.
+2. Having located the JavaScript code you need to select it and copy it to your clipboard.
+With the above example, the code to be selected is highlighted, you do not need to select the script tags or the optional comments that may appear around your JavaScript code.

-3. Open another copy of your plain text editor (or another tab if your editor supports opening more than one file at a time) and past the Javascript content there.
+3. Open another copy of your plain text editor (or another tab if your editor supports opening more than one file at a time) and past the JavaScript content there.

-5. So now we have the Javascript in a separate file we return to the editor where we have the original page content to make the changes there to link to the external copy of the script.
+5. So now we have the JavaScript in a separate file we return to the editor where we have the original page content to make the changes there to link to the external copy of the script.

 6. As we now have the script in a separate file we can remove everything between the script tags in our original content so that the </script&;script tag immediately follows the <script type="text/javascript"> tag.

-8. The only complication to this is if we have decided to store the external Javascripts in a separate folder from the web pages that use them.
-If you do this then you need to add the path from the web page folder to the Javascript folder in front of the filename.
-For example if the javascripts are being stored in a js folder within the folder that holds our web pages we would need src="js/framebreak.js"
+8. The only complication to this is if we have decided to store the external JavaScripts in a separate folder from the web pages that use them.
+If you do this then you need to add the path from the web page folder to the JavaScript folder in front of the filename.
+For example, if the JavaScripts are being stored in a js folder within the folder that holds our web pages we would need src="js/framebreak.js"

-So what does our code look like after we have separated the javascript out into a separate file.
-In the case of our example Javascript (assuming that the Javascript and HTML are in the same folder) our HTML in the web page now reads:
+So what does our code look like after we have separated the JavaScript out into a separate file?
+In the case of our example JavaScript (assuming that the JavaScript and HTML are in the same folder) our HTML in the web page now reads:

-<script type="text/javascript" src="framebreak.js">
+<script type="text/javascript" src="framebreak.js"> </script>

 We also have a separate file called framebreak.js that contains: